TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 In the previous section, you've dealt with the component lifecycle through the useEffect function.
 This is how you've run code based on a components lifecycle stage so far, but in class components we have to use specific lifecycle methods instead.

 We'll start with a short recap of what a components lifecycle is.
-There are three stages to a components life, mounting, updating and unmounting.
+There are three stages to a components life: mounting, updating, and unmounting.
 Each of these have a method assigned to them within class components, which is what we are going to cover in this lesson.

 ### Lesson Overview